 How did you get started doing this?

-When I am at art shows, the most common question I get asked is “how did you get started doing this?
-Did you discover it by accident?”
+One of the most common questions I get from fans is “How did you get started doing this?”
+Did you learn it somewhere?
+Discover it by accident?

 Here’s that story.